Orientation to 3 – 6 Certificate Course

 Montessori Primary Teacher Training

-We are excited to share information about our upcoming, two-week long course taking place at the end of September.
+We are excited to share information about our future two-week long course that we hope to present in 2021.

 The course is open to parents, grandparents, teachers, psychologists and anyone who is interested in understanding the child.
 Join us to learn more about the characteristics of the child in the age group of 3-6 years.
 After successfully completing the course, students will receive a certificate from Association Montessori Internationale (AMI), The Netherlands.
 The certificate holder will then be qualified to assist in a Primary 3-6 Montessori Classroom.